MSc Innovation and EntrepreneurshipFind a programme

 |Part-time study available||No, full-time only|

-Do you want to change the world?
+Do you want to change your world?
+Are you looking for a master's programme that will help you develop your ideas or enable you to design your own career path?
 Our innovation programmes will set you on your way.

-The innovators of the 21st century will bring together arts, science, engineering, humanities and enterprise to deliver innovative products, services and ways of living.
-They will be team players, with a breadth of skills enabling them to work across specialisms and cultures.
+The innovators of the 21st century will bring together diverse disciplines to deliver innovative products, services and ways of living.
+They will be team players, with a breadth of skills that mean they can work across specialisms and cultures.
 They will be designers and entrepreneurs, and have a passion for style, efficiency and sustainability.
 Bristol’s innovation programmes are for people who want to pursue their subject specialism in a way that enables them to apply it.

-You will be able to apply your knowledge and skills to address key issues, such as health, education and the environment.
+The programme will teach you how to apply your subject-specific knowledge and skills to real-world challenges and key issues, such as health, education and the environment.
 Your final project will be your launchpad: creating an enterprise, putting together a detailed plan and working out how take it forward and raise investment.

 - UK/EU: full-time